Pablo Carreño Busta: 2023–24: Hiatus, surgery, back to ATP Tour

 Carreño Busta started his 2023 season at the Adelaide International 2.
 Seeded second, he lost in the second round to the eventual champion Kwon Soon-woo.
 Seeded 14th at the Australian Open, he lost in a second round five-set thriller to Benjamin Bonzi.

 In February, Carreño Busta competed at the Rotterdam Open.
 Seeded seventh, he was eliminated in the first round by Richard Gasquet in three sets.
 He had to take eight months off from tennis to recover from an elbow injury.

 In October 2023, Carreño Busta returned to the Challenger tour at the JC Ferrero Challenger and lost to compatriot Pedro Martínez in the first round.
 He entered the Málaga Open as a wildcard, defeating Arthur Cazaux before losing to Mattia Bellucci in the second round.
 In November, he underwent surgery for his elbow injury.

-Following more than a six month hiatus, he entered for the main draw of the 2024 French Open using protected ranking in singles and doubles and also the 2024 Olympics in doubles with compatriot Marcel Granollers, where he reached the second round.
+Following more than a six-month hiatus, he entered for the main draw of the 2024 French Open using protected ranking in singles and doubles and also the 2024 Olympics in doubles with compatriot Marcel Granollers, where he reached the second round.

 Also using protected ranking, ranked No. 796, he entered the 2024 National Bank Open, playing in his first Masters event since 2022, he recorded his first ATP win since January 2023, over Fábián Marozsán.
-As a result he returned a couple of positions shy of the top 500 on 12 August 2024, climbing close to 290 positions in the rankings.
+As a result, he returned a couple of positions shy of the top 500 on 12 August 2024, climbing close to 290 positions in the rankings.
 Ranked No. 513, at the 2024 Cincinnati Open, with first back-to-back wins in two years, over 16th seed Sebastian Korda and Max Purcell, he reached the third round and returned to the top 300 in the singles rankings on 19 August 2024, climbing more than 200 positions.
 Ranked No. 299, he received a main draw wildcard for the 2024 Winston-Salem Open and defeated qualifier Omni Kumar, 13th seed Alexander Shevchenko, Aleksandar Vukic and qualifier Learner Tien to reach his first ATP semifinal since 2022 in Montreal.
-As a result he moved up the rankings into the top 225 on 26 August 2024.
+As a result, he moved up the rankings into the top 225 on 26 August 2024.

-He returned to the top 150 at No. 149 on 3 February 2025.